NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/metrics/index.md

 High cardinality means we have to keep track of numerous distinct time series, which leads to increased storage requirements, network traffic, and processing overhead.
 Moreover, specific metrics may have less aggregative quality, which can make it harder to derive meaningful insights.

 In conclusion, the selection of metric dimensions is a delicate balancing act.
-Metrics with high cardinality, which result from introducing many attributes or a wide range of values, can lead to numerous unique combinations.
+Metrics with high cardinality can lead to numerous unique combinations.
+They result from introducing many attributes or a wide range of values, like IDs or error messages.
 This can increase storage requirements, network traffic, and processing overhead, as each unique combination of attributes represents a distinct time series that must be tracked.
 Moreover, metrics with low aggregative quality may be less useful when aggregated, making it more challenging to derive meaningful insights from the data.
 Therefore, it is essential to carefully consider the dimensions of the metrics to ensure that they are both informative and manageable within the constraints of the monitoring system.

 ### Instruments to measure golden signals